foundling/terminal-weather-old/README.md

 # terminal-weather

-Terminal weather is a cli you can embed in your prompt that outputs weather information in a nugget so concise you can embed it in your terminal prompt.
-Withit, you can output text, emojis and a combination of both to inform you of the weather.
+Terminal weather is a cli that conveys weather information so concise you can embed it in your terminal prompt.
+With it you can output text, emojis and a combination of both to make your terminal experience nicer and you yourself more familiar with the weather patterns that your office environment may keep from you.

 ## Requirements